Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Numerical experiments

 It is well known that quadratic convergence is significantly faster than linear convergence.
-For each case, we run both RGA (with fixed step size 0.5) and RMN. \cref{fig:task2_multi_qubit_comparison} shows the results on a log scale, including the gradient norm ((a)--(c)) and the function value error ((d)--(f)).
+For each case, we run both RGA (with fixed step size 0.5) and RMN. \cref{fig:task2_multi_qubit_comparison} shows the results on a log scale, including the gradient norm ((a)--(c)) and the success probability error ((d)--(f)).
 The results show that RGA decreases linearly with respect to the iteration count.
 In contrast, RMN exhibits quadratic convergence and reaches a high-accuracy solution within only a few iterations.
-This behavior is evident in both the gradient norm and the function value error.
+This behavior is evident in both the gradient norm and the success probability error.
 For example, in (d), RMN reduces the error from $10^{-2}$ to $10^{-4}$, and then to $10^{-8}$ in just two iterations.